 Contusions to the abdomen may damage internal organs.

 Diagnostic imaging tools may be used to better visualize inside the injured area of your body.
-These tools include ultrasound, magnetic resonance imaging (MRI), or computed tomography (CT) scans.
+These tools include x-rays, ultrasound, magnetic resonance imaging (MRI) scans, or computerized tomography (CT) scans.

 For some injuries, your doctor may also need to check for nerve injury.

-To control pain, bleeding, and inflammation, keep the muscle in a gentle stretch position and use the RICE formula:
+To control pain, bleeding, and inflammation, keep the muscle in a gentle stretch position and use the RICE protocol: